akornyukhin/3d_printing_defect_detection/README.md

 </table>

 ## Application
+A simple web-application for demostration purposes.
+The main functionality is the ability to upload the images for analysis.
+As an input the user shall get the anomaly score (Euclidian distance), as well as 16 bottlneck filters representing the encoding of the image - this particular feature was added to see how NN "sees" the image.

 ## UI
+A mocup of the UI for operating, once the solution is in production.
+The killer-feature is the interface for image labeling.

 ## Next steps and improvements
 In order to improve the performance of the algorithm the following steps shall be visable: